How to Boost Your Adult-Gerontology Acute Care Nurse Practitioner (AGACNP) Board Exam Score

 Step 1: Answer a question from a question bank.
 If you get the answer wrong, read the explanation.
 Then, write down in your notebook the part of the explanation that describes why the correct answer is correct.
 This process helps to identify your unknown unknowns.
 Subsequently, if there is any other information that you did not know or somewhat knew, record it in your notebook under the same topic.

-You must do this for every question you get incorrect.
-I also encourage it for questions you may answer correctly but discovered new information in the explanation that you previously did not know.
+You should do this for every question you get incorrect.
+I also encourage it for questions you may have answered correctly but discovered new information in the explanation that you previously did not know.

 After a month or two of recording your incorrect answer explanations, you will have a filled notebook of your unknown unknowns and maybe many of your known unknowns.
 If you do this on a consistent basis and get through 1,000 to 2,000 question bank questions for a 300-question standardized exam, you’ll identify most of your blind spots that questions can ask about.
 You will convert your unknown unknowns to known knowns.